 Finally, startup founders can access growth funding via modern capital platforms like Pipe.
 Pipe helps businesses secure growth funding through a fast, frictionless platform.
-After signing up, companies can securely connect their bank accounts, accounting software, and billing manager.
-Pipe provides a trading limit, based on the health of the company’s finances, allowing them to exchange future revenue streams for up-front growth capital.
+After signing up, companies can securely connect their live data, eliminating much of the paperwork associated with traditional financing and speeding up the process.
+Pipe's capital offers are based on the health of the company’s finances, allowing you to exchange future revenue for up-front growth capital.

-You can trade as much, or as little of your revenue as you want, within your trading limit.
-There is no obligation to trade, no warrant coverage, and zero dilution.
-Your trading limit is based solely on your company’s health.
+You can accept as much or as little of the offer as you want, and the balance will remain available until the offer expires.
+There is no obligation to accept your offer and zero dilution, with offers based solely on your company’s health.

 How can businesses make the most of their growth funding opportunities?